Making Logic Learnable With Neural Networks: Methods

 \subsubsection{Quantization Scheme}

-The neural network's weights, activations, and training data, are typically floating point values that have a limited precision of 32 or 64 bits.
-We want to derive binary strings from these floats with a lower precision of $m$ bits, while maintaining information from before and after the decimal point and about the sign, which needs to be done by binning and clipping in combination with a two-complement binarization.
-Therefore, we define the number of total bits for the quantization as $m = k+i$ with $k$ being the number of bits that represent the information before the decimal point (\emph{integer bits}) and $i$ for the positions after the decimal point (\emph{fractional bits}).
-We use this quantization scheme consistently for every value that needs to be quantized.
+The neural network's weights, activations, and the data, are typically floating point values that have a limited precision of 32 or 64 bits.
+Here, it is desired to derive binary strings from these floats with a lower precision of $m$ bits, while maintaining information from before and after the decimal point and about the sign, which needs to be done by binning and clipping in combination with a two's complement binarization.
+Therefore, the number of total bits for the quantization is defined as $m = k+i$ with $k$ being the number of bits that represent the information before the decimal point (\emph{integer bits}) and $i$ for the positions after the decimal point (\emph{fractional bits}).
+The quantization scheme is used consistently for every value that needs to be quantized.
 The pseudo-code can be found in Algorithm \ref{quantization_algo}.